-In addition to this library of healing resources, we offer a number of other services to survivors of child sexual abuse.
-The Haven Retreat begins with an in-person educational experience and is followed up with online learning.
-Finding Hope Support Groups are survivor-focused and survivor-led and are popping up in cities throughout the world.
+In addition to this library of healing resources, we offer a number of other services to survivors of child sexual abuse. the Saprea Retreats begin with an in-person educational experience and are followed up with online learning.
+Saprea Support Groups are survivor-focused and survivor-led and are popping up in cities throughout the world and online.
 Check to see if there is one meeting in your area, or start one using our resources for group leaders.
-You can also join or start a Finding Hope Support Group online to attend from the comfort of your own home.
-Along with these resources for survivors, Defend Innocence educates parents and caregivers to reduce the risk of sexual abuse to children they love, and also provides support and strategies for parents and caregivers who have recently learned that abuse has already occurred.
+Along with these resources for survivors, Saprea Prevention educates parents and caregivers to reduce the risk of sexual abuse to children they love.
 Please reach out to our Community Care team if you have questions about any of our services.

 For a full list of healing resources, see below: